arisk1/cg-functions/README.md

 # cg-functions
-This npm package cointains functions that were created on top of coingecko api.
+This npm package cointains functions that were created on top of coingecko api!

 # installation
 $ npm i @arisk1/cg-functions